JAYASREE24032006/SocketStudy/README.md

 ## Server-Side Operations:

-•	Servers create a socket using socket() and bind it to a specific IP address and port using bind().
+1. Servers create a socket using socket() and bind it to a specific IP address and port using bind().

-•	They then listen for incoming connections with listen() and accept connections with accept().
+2. They then listen for incoming connections with listen() and accept connections with accept().

-•	Once a connection is establi
+3. Once a connection is established.

-•	shed, servers can send and receive data using send() and recv().
+4.	shed, servers can send and receive data using send() and recv().
+5.

 ## Client –Server Operations: